 - Irreversible: Bitcoin transactions can neither be changed nor removed.
 This is a feature, not a bug.
 No one can alter records after the fact, creating an incorruptible and permanent ledger dating all the way back to the first ever transaction.
 There’s no way to recover losses once Bitcoins are spent, creating an easy way to engage in money-flipping scams like “Send me Bitcoins, and I’ll pay you back double!”
 Hence Bitcoin is a well-known instrument for conducting Ransomware attacks, which have exploded in recent years, inflicting hundreds of millions of dollars in damages upon hundreds of different companies and countless individuals.

-ZeroFOX identified four main categories of scam, each leveraging a different payload to attack victims and extort Bitcoin.
+There are four main categories of Bitcoin scams, each leveraging a different payload to attack victims and extort Bitcoin.

 Figure 1: A) Twitter users propagate the malicious URL as a way to earn Bitcoin profit.
 According to VirusTotal vendors, the website is laced with malicious files including B) a credential-stealing Bitcoin miner and C) an executable resembling a Gadoux botnet installer that attempts to connect to a live C&C server.